groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/verify/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for Verifying Signatures in PDF using JavaScript"
+    title: "How to verify signatures in PDF using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) can authenticate the presence of specific signatures in a PDF document.
 Node.js via Java developers can effortlessly enhance their applications by incorporating our verification features.